In Context Learning and Reasoning for Symbolic Regression with Large Language Models: Discussion and Conclusions

 Testing our approach on equation rediscovery using language models invariably involves a form of ``test set leakage'' since these expressions are on Wikipedia and countless additional Internet sources.
-Indeed, the data are publicly available, as well (appearing, for example, as tables in the .pdf documents of the historical papers), though we think it unlikely that LLMs trained on natural language would devote a sufficient fraction of their network to memorize these datasets.
-We found strong evidence of this when the scratchpad revealed the LLM naming Kepler's law before seeing the data.
-Nonetheless, we found evaluating the model outputs to be informative.
+While the data are publicly accessible, for instance, in tables within historical research papers in PDF format, we think it is unlikely that LLMs trained primarily on natural language would devote a significant portion of their network to memorize these specific datasets.
+We found strong evidence when our prompts triggered LLM's memorization of Kepler's Law, where scratchpad revealed that both GPT-4 and GPT-4o models associate the variable names and data with Kepler's Law, and it not only guesses the right answer in the first iteration, it \emph{names} Kepler's Law in its justification.
+Perhaps because this relationship is routinely taught in high school and college physics courses, and also the tabulated data is in Wikipedia, and thus likely to be more represented in OpenAI's training data than others.
+In our analysis of adsorption datasets, we did not find such instances.
+The model proposed commonly referenced adsorption isotherms from the literature and recommended them based on patterns in the dataset; however, it never linked the raw data numbers to an adsorption model.

-Moreover, we foresee a use case for scientists trying to solve a mystery about their data while having a great deal of context to potentially include.
+Furthermore, the Nikuradse dataset provided no evidence of test set leakage.
+This is a use case we foresee when scientists are trying to solve a mystery about their data while having a great deal of context to include potentially.
 Our experiments included $<$100 words of context, but this context could include experimental details, instrument specifications, and related literature, pushing the limits of the LLM's context window, or going beyond the context window in a retrieval-augmented generation scheme \cite{lala2023paperqa}.